marklogic-community/Corona/README.markdown

 #### Set the quality of a document
  - Request type: POST
  - Example: /data/store/foo/bar.json&quality=10

+### Server information
+Information about the MarkLogic server version, hardware and index settings can be obtained with an info request.
+ - Request type: GET
+ - Example: /data/info

 ## TODO
  - Move a document